mybb/meta/architecture/mybb-1.9-theme-system.md

   This design can, additionally, help prevent Plugins from overwriting Resources in chosen namespaces without doing so explicitly using Interface Macros (or other Theme modification functions), depending on chosen approach.

   Resource interactions (e.g. inheritance and overriding) will be handled separately inside each scope, taking into account the namespace, rather than just the Resource path (which may involve enforcing separate prefixes or directories for each scope).
 The namespace syntax used in the examples is [supported by Twig](https://twig.symfony.com/doc/3.x/api.html#twig-loader-filesystemloader).

-  #### Populating Extension Namespaces
-  Contributions from Themes to a Plugin's namespace (intended to override the Plugin's original Resources) can be made possible by combining Resources placed in directories referencing the target Extension's codename with its own Themelet.

-  These can be implemented as e.g.:

-  - **Sub-directories in Special Format**

-    Resources intended for a namespace of a particular Extension are placed in a special directory `ext-{codename}` (e.g. `interface/templates/ext-plugin-name/`).
-  - **Separate Directories for Extensions**

-    Resources intended for a namespace of a particular Extension are placed in `interface/extensions/{codename}/` (e.g. `interface/extensions/plugin-name/templates/`).
-  - **Namespace-First Directories** (preferred)

-    Resources for both own and foreign namespaces are placed in `interface/{namespace}/` (`interface/ext/templates/`, `interface/ext-plugin-name/templates/`).

-    Themelets in `ext/` directories are placed in the supplying Plugin's namespace automatically, without the need of appending the extension's codename to it.

-  If desired, Plugins may be similarly permitted to contribute to other Plugins' namespaces.

   #### Source Priority in Extension Namespaces
   In addition to preventing accidental collisions, namespaces allow for better control of intentional overrides (compared to combining all Resources in a single namespace in undefined order).